droidian-mt6765/device-page/docs/README.md

 - When a headphone is plugged in audio output must be changed manually in the settings.
 - Dual SIM functionality is currently not implemented in Phosh so only one SIM works at the moment.
 - Just like bluetooth, hotspot does not work from settings either and has to be used from a GUI application (such as the default advanced network app) or from terminal.
+- Flashlight can be used via the desktop icons only.

 ## Final notes
 - I'm not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed.